Merch, POD, and You

 • Global fulfillment (typically fulfilled in or near the customer’s country, keeping shipping costs down).

-• Not a direct pro, but if many shops that Printful integrates with will give you the option to control your own sales or coupons.
+• Not a direct pro, but many shops that Printful integrates with will give you the option to control your own sales or coupons.

 Printful cons:

-• Pushing products to certain storefronts, such as Etsy, require extra legwork, typically one-time at the start, to set up shipping profiles, etc. (Printful does provide guides on this for any instances which it does not automatically set up for you).
+• Pushing products to certain storefronts, such as Etsy, also require extra legwork, typically one-time at the start, to set up shipping profiles, etc. (Printful does provide guides on this for any instances which it does not automatically set up for you).

 • While there are no up-front costs for Printful, this doesn’t preclude any fees that the storefronts you integrate Printful with may charge.